ministryofjustice/hmpps-alerts-ui/docs/HMPPS_PROJECT_SETUP.md

 Run the `rename-project-create-pr` workflow to automatically rename the project and create a PR for review.

-## Manually Branding from Template App
+## Manually Renaming from Template App

 Run the `rename-project.bash` script with the project's name as the argument.
 This script performs a search and replace across the project, updating names and directories to match your new project's name.